Krakow is a uniquely charming city that will make you want to visit again and again.

 Some people may find it creepy, but the hollow eyes and the weird bandages around his face don’t seem to scare off the children who are climbing in and out of it enthusiastically.
 It’s definitely become a tourist attraction and everybody’s taking pictures of it.

-Florianska Street is the street connecting the Main Square with the Barbican.
+Florianska Street is the street connecting Krakow’s main square with the Barbican.

 The street is full of souvenir shops and eateries, but what’s really special about it is the beautiful architecture, so do look up!